kjosib/sophie/docs/tech/vm.rst

-I've started implementing a virtual machine for Sophie in C, borrowing liberally from the code and ideas in `Crafting Interpreters <https://craftinginterpreters.com/>`_ It's not much to look at yet, but progress takes time.
+I've started implementing a virtual machine for Sophie in C, borrowing liberally from the code and ideas in `Crafting Interpreters <https://craftinginterpreters.com/>`_

 I am not planning to translate the whole of Sophie into C.
 Rather, the plan is for Sophie to be able to emit an intermediate representation which a separate VM can interpret at a respectable speed.

-The intermediate representation will be made of plain (UTF-8) text.
+The intermediate representation is made of plain (UTF-8) text.
 I originally thought to make it look like classical assembler input, but then realized a structure reminiscent of FORTH would be preferable: